Cellardyke Shops and Businesses

 Now Doig’s fish merchant and David Barnett’s catering

-J Martin’s oilskin and knitwear factories
+J Martin’s Oilskin and Knitwear factories

 Carstair’s Factory (now Sou’wester Court) made knitwear and fishermen’s ‘daupers’ (waterproof jackets) and buoys.
 There was a shop which sold the knitwear.
 It was in the building with the wall around the front.
 The offices were upstairs from that.
 As a child I would marvel at the intricate ‘Fair Isle’ inserts that were on display in the windows which would then be inserted into ‘Fair Isle’ cardigans or jumpers and sold in the shop. ( Susan Cathcart)